 What made minimalist sculptures so fascinating but also controversial at the time was that they required a new definition.
 They were to be defined not by what they were, but by what they were not.
 They were merely aesthetic objects, existing in a three-dimensional space.

-Nowadays more and more artists, as well as designers, are merging definitions and rules to create works that are both functional and sculptural.
+Nowadays, more and more artists, as well as designers, are merging definitions and rules to create works that are both functional and sculptural.
 Moving away from the time when artists were interested in presenting a pure “idea” without any expressive content.
 Today, it is important to aesthetically enhance the space with sculpture.

 In a world where we are constantly bombarded with images and stimuli, it can be refreshing to view a piece of art that is minimal in both form and content.
 By stripping away the unnecessary, minimalist sculptures force us to focus on the essentials, leading to a more profound appreciation of the beauty of simplicity.

 If you’re as fascinated by the topic as I am, feel free to check out all articles on Aesence with the tag -> sculpture.
-And if you like my column on minimalist art and design and haven’t signed up for my monthly newsletter yet, now is the perfect time to do.
-You’ll receive all editorials and inspiration straight to your inbox!

 Further reading/sources

-¹ https://en.wikipedia.org/wiki/Mono-ha
+1. https://en.wikipedia.org/wiki/Mono-ha

-² https://www.artsy.net/article/artsy-editorial-minimalist-sculpture-good
+2. https://www.artsy.net/article/artsy-editorial-minimalist-sculpture-good

 About Exploring Aesthetics: